freesiagaul/gloveKeyboard/README.md

 <div align=left><h2>Example Prototyping Board</h2>
   <img src="protoboardRev1Base/hand_dev_board.png" alt="Hand Dev Board">
-(This is for testing - the final result will be far smaller!)
+(This is for testing - the final revisions will be far smaller (I'm likely to change up the ESP!)